The Story Behind MyShittyBackpack®

 The Backpack Love Story

 MyShittyBackpack® is a family-owned business where each one contributes in their own way.
-Whether it be my seventeen-year-old daughter Angelina taking videos and photos or my nineteen-year-old son Louis coming up with the name of the business in an offhand remark, we all have input.
+Whether it be our seventeen-year-old daughter Angelina taking videos and photos or our nineteen-year-old son Louis coming up with the name of the business in an offhand remark, we all have input.
+Our kids and friends are our photo models.

 I had been futily searching for the perfect backpack online and in stores for over fifteen years.
-I could see the image of the design in my mind, yet was unable to find it outside of myself.
+I could see the design in my mind, yet was unable to find it anywhere.
 In a moment of deep frustration, a very powerful thought popped into my head.
 Why not make my own backpack?

 At about this same time, a mentor shared some of his wisdom with me.
 One way to discover your calling in life, your occupation or what you do for money, is to examine what it is you like to do when you have taken ill or are feeling discouraged.
 How do you comfort yourself when feeling down?
 For me, it was browsing backpacks on the internet!
 This information merged with my love for travel and cloth materials to provide the impetus to strike out on my own.